mjcrouch/vscode-perforce/README.md

 This is a fork of the `slevesque.perforce` extension, published in 2020, as the original creator now appears to be inactive on GitHub.

-If you install this extension, please **uninstall or disable** `slevesque.perforce` to prevent issues with duplicate icons.
+If you install this extension, please **uninstall or disable** `slevesque.perforce` to prevent issues with duplicate icons and failed commands.

 If you are installing for the first time, Proceed to [the setup section](#Setup) for setup instructions.